Trauma Centre for Accident Victims

-- Carry a torch while walking in the dark.
+- Carry a torch, or use the torch on your mobile, while walking in the dark.
 You can see the road better and, more importantly, the cars and bikes can see you!

-- Always wear a seat belt or a helmet.
+- Always wear a seat belt in a car or van/lorry.

 - Don’t drink alcohol and drive.

 - Don’t use mobiles while driving.